beaverbuilder/assistant/readme.txt

 6. Comments - Sort through comments, reply, approve, mark as spam, and trash.

-7. Updates - Keep up with Theme and Plugin updates without even going to the admin.

-8. Pin the panel to whatever edge or corner of the screen you prefer for quick access.
+7. Pin the panel to whatever edge or corner of the screen you prefer for quick access.
+Collapse it to a slim toolbar or hide it entirely.

 == Frequently Asked Questions ==